 What is your BATNA – best alternative to the negotiated agreement?
 If this doesn’t go well, will you take the job anyway?
 Or do you have another offer or a final round interview?
 Maybe you can stay at your current position or go back to school?
 Knowing what your best alternative is will help you in the negotiation meeting so you know how far you’re willing to go.

 As we mentioned before, negotiation is completely normal and you should feel confident in your worth.
 At the same time, you should know that the company has a BATNA, too, so you should not be unreasonable or come off as never satisfied when you are negotiating.
-Batch your requests together to limit the number of requests.
+Batch your requests together to limit the number.

-A unique tip is: it’s helpful to frame the bottom of your range as a livable minimum or financially responsible minimum while framing the top of your range as market rate so as to push companies towards a higher “market” ask while still sounding flexible.
+You can also try this unique tip: it’s helpful to frame the bottom of your range as a livable minimum or financially responsible minimum while framing the top of your range as market rate so as to push companies towards a higher “market” ask while still sounding flexible.

 When deciding the medium for your negotiation, we almost always recommend email.
-There are some pros to phone calls, like you can interpret tone more easily and develop a repartee.
-But, the cons outweigh because it is much easier to make mistakes and panic.
+There are some pros to phone calls, like you can interpret tone more easily and develop a repartee, but the cons outweigh.
+That is because it is much easier to make mistakes and panic on the phone.
 If you negotiate over email, you can take your time in your responses to make sure you are thoughtful and deliberate.

 Here is a sample negotiation email template that you can use to make sure you hit the right points.
 We’ve also added annotations with explanations on why each part is important.